 This is why, I still find myself unable to play the video just once, but over and over again.
 It is my feeble attempt to re-live the moment as it happened and to re-live my emotions on that day.

 This very short video clip, below, is the one I managed to take between the many still photographs I took on my first day in Santiago de Compostela at my very first pilgrim's mass.
-The second time I saw it swing, I was too far away for a good video, and I also wanted to experience the event to the fullest (though I couldn't help sneaking in a few photos)!
+This was back in 2014 when the botafumeiro was swung much more often than now.

 Here it is in all its glory!
 Enjoy!